addyosmani/backbone-fundamentals/backbone-fundamentals.md

 Backbone.js is a lightweight JavaScript library that adds structure to your client-side code.
 It makes it easy to manage and decouple concerns in your application, leaving you with code that is more maintainable in the long term.

 Developers commonly use libraries like Backbone.js to create single-page applications (SPAs).
 SPAs are web applications that load into the browser and then react to data changes on the client side without requiring complete page refreshes from the server.

-Backbone.js is a mature, popular library at the time of writing and has both a large development community online as well as a wealth of plugins and extensions available that build upon it.
-It has been used to create non-trivial applications by companies such as Disqus, Walmart, SoundCloud and Foursquare.
+Backbone mature, popular and has both a vibrant developer community as well as a wealth of plugins and extensions available that build upon it.
+It has been used to create non-trivial applications by companies such as Disqus, Walmart, SoundCloud and LinkedIn.

+Backbone focuses on giving you with helpful methods for querying and manipulating your data rather than re-inventing the JavaScript object model.
+It's a library rather than a framework that plays well with others and scales well, from embedded widgets to large-scale applications.

+As it's small, there is also less your users have to download on mobile or slower connections.
+The entire Backbone source can be read and understood in just a few hours.

 ### When Do I Need A JavaScript MVC Framework?